Three weeks ago I found myself staring at the walls, feeling trapped and overwhelmed.

 I have this constant need to control everything so that my life feels orderly.
-When a curve ball is thrown, I find myself wanting to hold on and solve the problem, even when I know I can’t.
-Thinking too much about the past and future is typically a waste of thought – I guess that’s why it’s so important stay present.
+When a curve ball is thrown, I find myself wanting to hold on and solve the problem, even if I know I can’t.
+Thinking too much about the past and future is typically a waste of thought; I was struggling just to stay present.

-I don’t want to bore you too much with my holiday stories, but there’s one particular, inexpensive moment, which will be etched in my mind for as long as I can remember.
-It was one of our last nights in Rio, a cool evening, where we rented these bikes and simply rode up and down all the posts of Copacabana.
+I don’t want to bore you too much with my holiday tales, I just want to share one, inexpensive moment.
+It was our last night in Rio and we’d rented bikes to ride up and down the posts of Copacabana.
 I had music in my ears, the wide streets were lit up with trees on either side; the sky and ocean followed as we rode.
 It was this moment, where nothing else mattered.
-I remembered myself as a six year old, the first time I’d learnt to ride a bike without stabilizers and that exhilarating feeling of freedom.
-The fact that I could control the bike, monitor my own speed and provide myself balance is like a metaphor for the way I wish to deal with life.
+I remembered myself as a six year old, when I’d learned to ride a bike for the first time and realised if I didn’t want to fall, I’d need to remain balanced.
+And that’s just life isn’t it?
+We can endure the highs and lows so long as there is balance.
+We can’t control things around us but we can control our own speed and choose our own routes and I suppose that’s something.

 Returning to London, the first thing I did after fifteen hours of traveling was rearrange my bedroom.
 It sounds crazy but I needed the shift in energy.
 It was a new chapter.
 This post will resonate with anyone who loves to travel ’cause the truth is, we’re humans, not robots.
 We need time out to reflect, to learn and reset.
 Despite living in a chaotic world there is so much beauty to behold and once exposed to it…I guess the bitterness of life becomes a tiny bit sweeter.

 Ur words and art transport me into Ur experience in a way which is both simple and complex.if u have nothing to do and feel bored or low read your blogs.they are uplifting and entertaining!!!!!!
 Keep writing and painting ♥️